Category: Sarah

 20180729 The Party

-This entry is part 16 of 17 in the series Journey to Linger
+This entry is part 3 of 6 in the series Sarah

 She aced her GCSEs, of course.
 Not just “did well,” but achieved the kind of sprawl of nines and A*s that made teachers quietly resentful and her mother vaguely embarrassed.
 The letter from St Teresa’s called her “a credit to the institution,” which was how Julia suspected most people would remember her: not as a person but as an accomplishment.